deyrik/deyrik/README.md

 - ⚡ Fun fact: I love games

 - 📫 How to reach me: gabriel_ferreira100@hotmail.com

+- 🤖 Is not this was not done with AI (hahaha)

 ##
 #### 🔗 Conect with me: